LappalainenLab/spiromics-covid19-eqtl/README.md

 Mapping of cis-eQTLs for COVID-19-related genes in the SPIROMICS dataset

-This repository contains code to conduct eQTL mapping in bronchial epithelium in the SPIROMICS cohort as presented in the preprint "_Genetic and non-genetic factors affecting the expression of COVID-19 relevant genes in the large airway epithelium_" available in medRxiv ([link to preprint](https://www.medrxiv.org/content/10.1101/2020.10.01.20202820v1)).
+This repository contains code to conduct eQTL mapping in bronchial epithelium in the SPIROMICS cohort as presented in the article "_Genetic and non-genetic factors affecting the expression of COVID-19-relevant genes in the large airway epithelium_" ([Kasela et al., 2021, Genome Med](https://doi.org/10.1186/s13073-021-00866-2), see the preprint in [medRxiv](https://www.medrxiv.org/content/10.1101/2020.10.01.20202820v1)).

 ## Overview of this repository